 Combining the Pattern Filter with other Filter

 You can of course combine the pattern filter with any other filter you like.
 For example you can use the Domain Name (un) wanted Chars filter to further limit the possible letters or numbers you want to see.
-For example if you want numeric repetition DEDEDE, but you do not want any 4 or 7, you can just blacklist these 2 numbers by putting them into the (un) wanted Chars filter blacklist ("47" without the quotes).
-If you only want combinations or 8, 4 and 1, you can whitelist only these 3 numbers ("841" without the quotes).
+For example if you want numeric repetition DEDEDE, but you do not want any 4 or 7, you can just block these 2 numbers by putting them into the (un) wanted Chars filter blocklist ("47" without the quotes).
+If you only want combinations or 8, 4 and 1, you can allowlist only these 3 numbers ("841" without the quotes).